davidchatting/Approximate/README.md

 `APPROXIMATE_PERSONAL_RSSI` is the default value.

 The parameter `lastSeenTimeoutMs` defines how quickly (in milliseconds) a device will be said to `DEPART` if it is unseen.
-While the `ARRIVE` event is triggered only once for a device, further observations will cause `UPLOAD` and `DOWNLOAD` events; when these events stop and after a wait of `lastSeenTimeoutMs`, a `DEPART` event will then be generated.
+While the `ARRIVE` event is triggered only once for a device, further observations will cause `SEND` and (sometimes) `RECEIVE` events; when these events stop and after a wait of `lastSeenTimeoutMs`, a `DEPART` event will then be generated.
 A suitable value will depend on the dynamics of the application and devices' use of the network.
 One minute (60,000 ms) is the default value.

 The callback function delivers both a pointer to a `Device` and a `Approximate::DeviceEvent` for each event.
 This example identifies the device by its [MAC address](https://en.wikipedia.org/wiki/MAC_address) and demonstrates the `Device::getMacAddressAsString()` function.
 MAC addresses are the primary way in which the Approximate library identifies network devices.

-## Find My...
+## Find My...  using an Active Device Handler
-Track down a device on your WiFi network using its signal strength - you can search by [MAC address](https://en.wikipedia.org/wiki/MAC_address) or by manufacter with the [OUI code](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).
+Track down a device on your WiFi network using its signal strength ([RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indication)) and flash an LED faster the closer it is.

 ```
 #include <Approximate.h>